rbagrov/xana/README.md

-XANA - Configuration versioning tool for various devices
+XANA - Configuration versioning tool for various devices (not under active development)
 ========

 This software is Alpha version and hasn't reached its first beta release.
 Many components are still non fully functional.